DMPonline.be: How do I write a Data Management Plan?

 1. Signing in

-You may be directed to the UGent CAS page first, in which case you have to enter your UGent username and password.
+You may be directed to the institutional authentication page first, in which case you have to enter your credentials.

-Once signed in, you are taken to the 'My plans' landing page.
+Once signed in, you are taken to the 'My Dashboard' landing page.

-From there, you can edit, share, export and/or delete any of your plans, and see plans that others have shared with you.
+From there, you can edit, share, download, copy and/or remove any of your plans, and see plans that others have shared with you.

 2. Creating a new plan

-To create a new DMP, click the ‘Create plan’ button on the ‘My plans’ page.
+To create a new DMP, click the ‘Create plans’ button on the ‘My Dashboard’ page.

-The tool will then take you through a wizard to determine which DMP template and guidance it needs to show you:
+The tool will then take you to a form to determine which DMP template and guidance it needs to show you:

-- Select a funder from the dropdown menu if you are writing a DMP for an external research funder (e.g. ERC, FWO).
-If you are not writing a plan for an external funder, or if your external funder is not (yet) listed, simply click 'not applicable/not listed'.
+- When applicable, type a few letters of a funding organisation and select a funder from the dropdown menu if you are writing a DMP for an external research funder (e.g. ERC, FWO).
+If you are not writing a plan for an external funder, or if your external funder is not (yet) listed, simply check no funder associated or my funder is not listed.

 Via the tabbed interface you can navigate through different functions.

-Use the 'Plan details' tab to complete the details for your plan, i.e. some basic information about your research project (e.g. project ID, description...).
+Use the Project details tab to complete the administrative details for your project, i.e. some basic information about your research project (e.g. project ID, abstract, ...).

 Use the DMP template tab to start editing your plan.